awsmug/torro-forms/README.txt

 == Description ==

-Create your survey or poll by drag&drop with the Questions plugin.
+Create your survey or poll by drag&drop with the Questions plugin and export results in a CSV file.

 == Installation ==